billhong6981/holberton-system_engineering-devops/README.md

 The current and parent directories should not be taken into account Hidden directories should be counted.
 12-newest_files--a script that displays the 10 newest files in the current directory.
+13-unique--a script that takes a list of words as input and prints only words that appear exactly once.